 West Cameron 206.
 The West Cameron 206 Field is located 36 miles south of Cameron, Louisiana and is in 50 feet of water.
 This field is currently produced from two wells.
 The first well began production in 1997 and currently produces at a rate of approximately 25 Mmcf of natural gas per day and 200 Bbls of oil per day.
 In February 1998, the second well began producing at a rate of approximately 20 Mmcf of natural gas per day and 125 Bbls of oil per day.
-Net to Domain's interest, production from these two wells is approximately 6.4 Mmcf of natural gas per day.
+Net to Domain's interest, production from these two wells is approximately 6.4 Mmcf of natural gas per day and 48 Bbls of oil per day.